Packetsniffer67/OmarAlami1/index.md

 # About Me

-Cybersecurity Professional-in-Training with a strong foundation in threat analysis, Linux, and Python, driven by a commitment to secure critical systems and data.
+Cybersecurity Professional-in-Training with a strong foundation in Threat Analysis, Linux, Python, and SIEM tools.
+Driven by a commitment to secure critical systems and data.

 ## Relevant Projects